 How to Iron Cashmere

-We recommend steaming with a steam iron for the best and safest finish, as opposed to ironing which may crush or flatten the natural pile of the yarns and pull out of shape.On items such as cashmere hoodies, to keep the perfectly rounded hood, steaming is by far the best way to iron.
+We recommend steaming with a steam iron for the best and safest finish, as opposed to ironing which may crush or flatten the natural pile of the yarns and pull out of shape.On items such as cashmere hoodies, to keep the perfectly rounded hood, steaming is by far the best way to finish.
 If you hover the steam iron over your cashmere sweater without pressing down, it will take any creases away like magic.
 To freshen between wearings, you can spray with our Cashmere Spray.
 This specially formulated fabric spray naturally repels bugs and moths.
 Always remember to wash your cashmere between seasons as moths love smelly clothes!

 For more information on caring and storing for your cashmere why not read our blog on how to care for cashmere clothing.